adeleke-akinade/PHP-Lesson-4/README.md

 # Learn PHP Programming Lesson 4

-This project contains the code mentioned with the 'Learn PHP Programming Lesson 4' Tutorial.
+This project contains the code mentioned in the 'Learn PHP Programming Lesson 4' Tutorial.

 You can watch the tutorial here, https://www.youtube.com/channel/UCHu7h0FdJuZ6k8O1MZ0nKsw.